weaviate/weaviate-io/developers/weaviate/model-providers/imagebind/embeddings-multimodal.md

 There is only one ImageBind model available.

+For more information on configuring a vectorizer, see [Specify a vectorizer](/developers/weaviate/manage-data/collections#specify-a-vectorizer).

 ## Data import

 After configuring the vectorizer, [import data](../../manage-data/import.mdx) into Weaviate.
 Weaviate generates embeddings for the objects using the specified model.